dialoguemd/covid-19/src/regions/ca/info/ca-ns/reporting.md

 ## Nova Scotia: If you think you might have been exposed to COVID-19

-If you have 2 or more symptoms (fever, a new cough or a cough that's getting worse, sore throat, runny nose or headache), call 811 for further assessment by a nurse.
+If you have any one of the COVID-19 symptoms, or any other symptoms that concern you, call 811 for assessment by a nurse.

-Not everyone who has concerns about COVID-19 needs to call 811.
-To find out if you need to call, visit [When to call 811 about COVID-19](https://when-to-call-about-covid19.novascotia.ca/en).

 Nova Scotia Health Authority has established [COVID-19 assessment centres](http://www.nshealth.ca/coronavirus-assessment).
 If you need in-person assessment, 811 will refer you to a centre.
 Don't go to a COVID-19 assessment centre unless 811 referred you.